 Intense team competition is also an integral part of the Midwest Meet of Champions.

-Ohio, which won the inaugural men's team championship in 1974, has won 19 titles, including nine of the last 13.
-Michigan has won 12 titles, followed by defending champion Indiana with seven.
+Ohio, which won the inaugural men's team championship in 1974, has won 21 titles.
+The Buckeye State won its second consecutive team championship last year, giving itself 11 titles in the last 15 years.
+Michigan has won a total of 12 titles, followed by Indiana with seven.

 Michigan, which won the first four four women's championships starting in 1980, has won 15 outright titles and shared another.
-Ohio, the three-time defending champion, has won 11 outright titles and shared one.
+Ohio, the five-time defending champion, has won 13 outright titles and shared one.
 Indiana has won three team championships, followed by Illinois with one.